rmonaghanjr/hoboken-food-tier-list/README.md

 # hoboken-food-tier-list
-A website for a tier list for hoboken resturants.
+A website for a tier list for hoboken restaurants.

 ## Available Scripts